Support your teen to get better sleep

 There is an app called The Sleep Ninja developed by the black dog institute that can be used by young people to support healthy sleep hygiene through supporting them to become aware of any habits that are negatively affecting their sleep patterns and it uses cognitive behavioural strategies to change unhelpful sleep strategies.

-How can parents support healthy sleeping habits for their teenagers (and how should parents approach the topic of pre bed routines, bedtimes etc. in a way that teens will accept)?
+How can you as a parent support your teen to get better sleep (and how should parents approach the topic of pre bed routines, bedtimes etc. in a way that teens will accept)?

 Lead by example and develop your own sleep routine.
 In addition, have a conversation with your teenager and explain to them why it is important to have a good night’s sleep and how it can benefit them.
 Empower young people with the information to make healthy choices and support them in the process with guidance.
 Praise them when they do well and even reward them for positive changes.